denten-books/plain-text/main.md

 long-term systems of social filtration.
 Seen form the perspective of a literary interface, the database, the social stream, and the search engine are tools for dynamic, "on the fly," generative canon-formation.
-Consider the task of finding an unknown factoid online, as was the case with my previous aside on the status of literacy in medieval Muslim world.
-Not being a medieval scholar, I construct a search query, using resources that I believe will return a reasonably authoritative list of texts on the subject.
-The search engine in effect substitutes centuries-long processes of canon formation, for a near-instantaneous list of results that become my ephemeral, but nevertheless authoritative, collection of relevant literature.
+Consider the task of finding an unknown (to me) factoid online, about the philosophy of Andalusian Spain in the 9th-14th centuries, for example.
+Where in the past I might have started with a subject catalog compiled by librarians, today I construct a search query, using resources that I believe will return a reasonably authoritative list of texts on the subject.
+The search engine in effect substitutes (or rather complements) centuries-long processes of canon formation, for a near-instantaneous list of results that become my ephemeral, but nevertheless authoritative, collection of relevant literature.
 Each text still requires the instrumentation of close, analytical interpretation.
-However, the same ideals need to be exercised on the higher level of orchestration.
-Where to search?
+However, the same discipline of critical and reflective deliberation exercised on the level of an individual text needs to be exercised on the level of procedurally-generated search engine results: Where to search?
 Using what engine?
 How to construct the query?
+What are the implicit biases of the system?

 The academic question of canon-formation, transforms into a (not yet critical) practice of rapid, iterative, generative canon making.
 Whatever ideals motivate